MillarHuang/Deploy-a-ML-model-to-cloud-application-platform-with-FastAPI/README.md

 In this repo, it includes three parts:

 * Build a CI/CD pipeline:
-    - CI: only when the code committed passes the tests, it can create a pull request to integrate to main branch
+    - CI: only when the code committed passes the tests, it can create a pull request to integrate to the main branch
-    - CD: when the code is integrated to main branch, it wil automatically deploy the API on Render
+    - CD: when the code is integrated to the main branch, it will automatically deploy the API on Render

 * Build a Machine learning model to classify the salary condition based on the census data provided, the code is provided in train_model.py